It’s just about Valentine’s Day. Not sure how the heck that happened (weren’t we just ringing in the new year?), but here we are.

 2. Color your base.
 If your tagboard or base item is already the color you want — hooray!
 If not, glue a layer of large sheets of construction paper over the top.
 We used a mix of large scrap construction paper pieces in various colors since Lana wanted a “rainbow” theme.

 5. Trace your shapes.
-When collage is dry, use a cookie cutter and the marker to trace hearts over the collage (I find it easier to trace the outside of the cookie cutter).
-You can get as picky here with the placement as you want, but the goal is to try to get as many Valentines out of this thing as possible.
+When collage is dry, use a cookie cutter and marker to trace hearts over the collage (I find it easier to trace the outside of the cookie cutter).
+You can get as picky here with the placement as you want, but the goal is to try to get as many Valentine’s Day cards out of this thing as possible.

 6. Cut it into little Valentines!
 Like I said above, the difficulty of this step will depend on the thickness of your finished project (which is largely reliant on the thickness of your base layer), but I was able to do a decent job even using thicker cardboard and a standard pair of scissors.